HildoBijl/stepwise/packages/physics-exercises/README.md

 ## Adding an exercise

 Define an exercise under the directory belonging to its skill, add it to that skill's bundle, and export the bundle through the surrounding index files.
+Import `buildMonoExercise`, `buildStepExercise`, `createStepExerciseMetadata`, and related exercise-building utilities from the private `#exerciseBuilding` module; its builders provide every physics exercise with the shared PrecisionNumber, Unit, and Quantity value types.
 The resulting registry path must match the skill's `groupPath` followed by its skill ID.

 Every exercise must connect to its containing skill through `metadata.skill` or `metadata.setup`.
 IDs shared by the examples and regular exercises collections must refer to the same exercise definition.